ZaPF/zapf-ev-website/content/zapf/go.md

 2005 in Erlangen beschlossen.
 Inhaltliche Änderungen wurden vorgenommen auf der:

 -   Sommer-ZaPF 2007 in Berlin,
 -   Sommer-ZaPF 2008 in Konstanz,
 -   Winter-ZaPF 2008 in Aachen,
 -   Sommer-ZaPF 2009 in Göttingen,
 -   Sommer-ZaPF 2010 in Frankfurt,
 -   Sommer-ZaPF 2011 in Dresden
 -   Sommer-ZaPF 2014 in Düsseldorf,
 -   Winter-ZaPF 2014 in Bremen.
 -   Sommer-ZaPF 2015 in Aachen,
 -   Sommer-ZaPF 2016 in Konstanz,
 -   Winter-ZaPF 2016 in Dresden,
 -   Sommer-ZaPF 2017 in Berlin,
 -   Winter-ZaPF 2017 in Siegen,
 -   Sommer-ZaPF 2018 in Heidelberg,
 -   Winter-ZaPF 2018 in Würzburg,
 -   Sommer-ZaPF 2019 in Bonn,
+-   Winter-ZaPF 2019 in Freiburg,
+-   der Sommer-ZaPF 2023 in Berlin,
-- und auf der Winter-ZaPF 2019 in Freiburg.
+-   und auf Winter-ZaPF 2023 in Düsseldorf.

 ## Anhang: Kommentare zur Geschäftsordnung und Begriffsklärung